Snapshots Are NOT BackupsComparing Storage-based Snapshot Technologies with Recovery Manager (RMAN) and Fast Recovery Area for Oracle Databases

 On the other hand, snapshot creation is indeed a near-instant operation - there is no need to do full or incremental backups.
 Creating a snapshot is essentially creating a marker to indicate when before-change blocks will begin to be copied to new storage locations (as previously discussed).
 Reverting to a snapshot is also a near-instant operation - no physical copy is performed and I/O is redirected to the snapshot and current version of blocks as needed.
 As with all kinds of recovery, a restored database snapshot must be recovered to a consistent point-in-time before it can be used.

 RMAN clones a production database using the DUPLICATE command.
 DUPLICATE restores a full backup to the clone database server and recovers the clone database to a consistent point by applying incrementals / redo as needed.
-With Oracle Database 11g, Active DUPLICATE clones the database by copying the database files and required archived logs directly over the network to the clone database server, eliminating the need for intermediary backup storage.
+Starting in Oracle Database 11g, Active DUPLICATE clones the database by copying the database files and required archived logs directly over the network to the clone database server, eliminating the need for intermediary backup storage.
 Using DUPLICATE, the time to create the clone is proportional to the size of the database and the clone will occupy the same amount of storage as the production database.

 Snapshot-based clones, on the other hand, can be created near-instantly and occupy a fraction of the production database storage, depending on the storage block change pattern.
 Just as copy-on-write methods are used to create snapshots, the same methods are used to create snapshot-based clones.
 The snapshot clone physically occupies space equivalent to the volume of unique blocks that have changed, since the clone was created and not proportional to the database size itself.
 However, just as in the case of snapshots, there is additional database I/O impact due to copy-on-write – this impact is exacerbated for writable snapshot clones, where the clone database block changes are also tracked via copy-on-write.
 Because of the severe I/O performance impact, snapshot clones are not recommended to be utilized on the production database, but on a secondary copy of the database.